How To Measure

 · Drop – take three measurements from the top of the architrave to the bottom of the architrave at the left, center, and right of the window opening

-· For Face fit (in) L frame, provide the largest width and height measurement.
+· For Face Fit L Frame, provide the largest width and height measurements.

 *You need at least 25mm of flat surface to mount your shutter frame.
 If the architrave is over 70mm, then 65mm ML (medium L) frames are needed. otherwise SL (standard L) frames work better.